3135. Equalize Strings by Adding or Removing Characters at Ends 🔒

 Solution Approach

-To solve the problem, a dynamic programming approach is employed to find the longest common substring between the two strings, initial
+We implement the solution using dynamic programming to find the longest common substring between initial

 and target